Pearl diver of new customer acquisition

 Do you really know the potential of your customers?

-Incidentally, my personal experience is that very few sales people know the real potential of their customers.
-I speak of "knowing" - not "suspecting".
-But without the exact "know", a real potential exploitation is not possible.
-Create a checklist around the determination of potential and work with your customers.
-So you can be sure to have addressed all topics and products really.
+Incidentally, my personal experience is: Very few sales people know the real potential of your customers.
+I'm talking about “knowing” - not “guessing”.
+But without the exact “knowledge”, real exploitation of potential is not possible.
+Therefore, create a checklist around the potential determination and work through it with your customers.
+So you can be sure that you have really addressed all topics and products.

 So if you are already in your market for some time and have a certain customer base, then an intelligent market development according to the formula 1 - 3 -> 7 is your systematic shortcut to success!